Can you fix my site that I made with Visual Composer (or other drag-and-drop tool)?

 Can I call you for free?
 What about emails?

-I often do a free initial phone consultation (or Skype) so we can get acquainted and make a plan for your site.
+I normally do a free initial phone consultation (or Skype) so we can get acquainted and make a plan for your site.
 Some people are very concise on the phone, but others like long, open-ended conversations.
 Another thing that takes a surprising amount of phone time is if you give me your site specifications over the phone instead of in writing.

 Your time is valuable, and mine is, too, so I may charge for time on the phone after the first free call.

 It’s also important to remember that emails may take up significant time.
-I’ve had clients send me over 100 emails even on a small project, and they are stunned to hear this.
+I’ve had clients send me over 100 emails even on a small project, and they are usually surprised to hear this.
 If I write a detailed, thoughtful reply to each email, it’s easy to see that this takes up a lot of time.

 Similarly to the initial phone call, I will email you for free while we figure out if I’m right for your project.